 The video illustrates the difference between proper and disqualifying ears, and also shows how a handler can demonstrate dropped ears.

 The Sloughi’s topline is essentially level between the withers and the hip bones, but the highest point of the hip bones may be slightly higher than the withers, which should be apparent.

 The croup is bony and gently sloping.
 A Sloughi should look and feel hard and fit in the ring.
 The forechest should be bony and angular, and it lacks “fill.”
 The Sloughi should never be pigeon-breasted.
 It should never be soft in condition, and it should never appear padded.

 It should present as a tough, athletic dog with lots of speed and endurance, and each component of its conformation should speak to its purpose.
-It should have tough feet with hard nails, plenty of sturdy skeleton, lean muscles, an elegant but powerful neck, and strong teeth.
+Sloughi breed should have tough feet with hard nails, plenty of sturdy skeleton, lean muscles, an elegant but powerful neck, and strong teeth.